KUGA-01418283-Raytracing/RT-python-week08/README.md

 - No light is needed.

 1. Complete 'scattering()' method in the 'class Phong(Material)' to represent the Phong BRDF.
     - render a scene with 3 balls in the scene.
-Each ball exhibits a Phong material with roughness parameters = 0.8, 0.08 and 0.008.
+Each ball exhibits a Phong material with roughness parameters = 0.8, 8 and 30.
     - save the rendered image to 'week08_Phong.png' and submit the rendered file.
 2. Implement 'class Blinn(Material)'.
     - render a scene with 3 balls in the scene.
-Each ball exhibits a Blinn material with roughness parameters = 0.8, 0.08 and 0.008.
+Each ball exhibits a Blinn-Phong material with roughness parameters = 0.08, 8 and 300.
     - save the rendered image to 'week08_Blinn.png' and submit the rendered file.
 3. Implement 'class CookTorrance(Material)'.
     - render a scene with 3 balls in the scene.
 Each ball exhibits a Cook-Torrance material with .